 The owner that experiences a loss of unit due to fire, natural disaster, or other circumstance must inform MHDC immediately and submit a plan that sets a timeframe for reconstruction/replacement.

-MHDC must report the loss and replacement of the units to the Internal Revenue Service (IRS) (Treasury Regulation 1.42-5(a).
-If the units have not been fully replaced, MHDC will attach a copy of the owner's plan and timeframe for replacement to its report.
-Once all units have been replaced, MHDC will then report the replacement of the lost units.
+MHDC must report the loss and replacement of the units to the Internal Revenue Service (IRS) (Treasury Regulation 1.42-5(a)).
+If the unit(s) have not been fully replaced, MHDC will attach a copy of the owner's plan and timeframe for replacement to its report.
+Once all unit(s) have been replaced, MHDC will then report the replacement of the lost units.
+In the event of a casualty loss, recapture will not occur if the property is restored or replaced within a reasonable period.
+The reasonable period to restore cannot exceed federally set limits.
+In the case of a casualty loss that relates to a presidentially declared disaster, disallowance of credits is also avoided if restoration happens within the reasonable period.
+This does not apply to other losses that do not relate to a declared disaster.